pytorch/TensorRT/docsrc/tutorials/serving_torch_tensorrt_with_triton.rst

     b'8.234375:11']

 The output format here is ``<confidence_score>:<classification_index>``.
-To learn how to map these to the label names and more, refer to our `documentation <https://github.com/triton-inference-server/server/blob/main/docs/protocol/extension_classification.md>`__.
+To learn how to map these to the label names and more, refer to Triton Inference Server's `documentation <https://github.com/triton-inference-server/server/blob/main/docs/protocol/extension_classification.md>`__.